| Apistogrammas

 I was just wondering if any type of oak leaf would work?
 I'm from

-nebraska and we have a lot of bur oaks.
-Would thier leaves be ok in my
+Nebraska and we have a lot of bur oaks.
+Would these leaves be ok in my

 tank?